 A 2016 review of the state of science in ovarian cancer by the National Academy of Medicine (formerly the Institute of Medicine) reaffirms that “there remain surprising gaps in the fundamental knowledge about and understanding of ovarian cancer.”
 Closing these gaps and unraveling the complexities of ovarian cancer depends on ongoing public and private investments in research.

 As the largest non-governmental funder of ovarian cancer research, OCRA is doing its part.
-To date, OCRA has awarded over $80 million in private ovarian cancer research to more than 70 leading universities, medical schools, and other research institutions.
+To date, OCRA has awarded $122 million in private ovarian cancer research to over 90 leading universities, medical schools, and other research institutions.

 OCRA works with its grassroots base of patient and survivor advocates, as well as other similarly aligned organizations to influence congressional decision-making throughout the appropriations process and ensure ovarian cancer programs continue to receive adequate support and funding.

 National Cancer Institute (NCI) at the National Institutes of Health (NIH)

 The National Cancer Institute (NCI) is the leading federal agency for cancer research and oversees the national cancer research agenda.
 NCI’s investments account for the majority of federal funding for ovarian cancer research and include basic, translational, and clinical biomedical research on myriad topics including early detection, imaging technologies, risk assessment, immunosuppression and novel therapeutic approaches.